folkertdev/reversible-debugger/README.md

 ## Tradeoffs

-I personally feel that Haskell as a language is much better suited for writing this kind of tools than the mainstream imperative languages.
-Features like union types and pattern matching make implementing compilers and interpreters so much easier.

-Additionally, haskell's purity guides good design.

-On an abstract level, the implemenations don't differ that much
+On an abstract level, the implemenations don't differ that much.
 The main benefit of this implementation is that **everything is data**.

 * we don't have to spawn threads, nor continually check that the current thread has enough memory available
 * the complete state of the debugger can be dumped at any time
-* the debugger state can be reliable serialized
+* the debugger state can be reliably serialized
-* we can easily analize the debugger state
+* we can easily analyze the debugger state

 Additionally, haskell has union types (also called sum types or tagged unions).
 In this case, union types allow us to express the µOz AST structure in 10 lines instead of 10 files.